Seasonal Home Routines That Support Everyday Living

 Winter in our home often means holiday lights, family gatherings, hosting, and all the little traditions that make the season feel special.

-• maintaining everyday systems that keep the home running
+• maintaining your daily routines that keep the home running

-• cooking warm meals and baking recipes to share
+• cooking cozy meals and baking recipes to share with others

-• reflecting and planning for the year ahead
+• reflecting on the year past, and planning for the year ahead

 When it comes down to it, every season has something special to offer.
 Even cold winters.
 Each one brings its own rhythm and its own reasons to appreciate home.